 What to look for and the options you have for fixing your table

-As much as we would like our things to last forever (except for our Tim Horton’s coffee because we just love going to Tim’s) it’s inevitable that eventually stuff is going to start breaking down – especially when that thing is as high-tech and costs as much as a surgical table.
+As much as we would like our equipment to last forever, it’s inevitable that eventually, medical equipment will start breaking down – especially when clinical products are high-tech and cost as much as a surgical table.

-In this article, we’ll tell you what those are, in addition to your options for replacing your broken table.
+In this article, we’ll tell you what those signs, in addition to your options for avoiding replacing your deteriorate table.

 Look for excessive movement in the tabletop – rotational, laterally and end-to-end.
 First, try it without a patient on the table.
 Then, observe it with the patient on top.